mitchell-reynolds/ethics_generator/README.md

 After running for 3 hours or 3 Million Iterations:

 ![3_hours](./images/kant_graph.png)
+_Think of "Loss" as how well the model works in terms of error so you want it lower.
+I'd recommend running the above program for about an hour to see what phrases you get from your philosopher._

 It created some interesting ethical claims / phrases:

 ![quotes](./images/kant_ml_quote-personal_fav.png)

 It's not quite right, though...
-Some obvious grammar errors and made up words as this model goes character-by-character.
+There's some obvious grammatical errors and made up words.
+Model 1 goes character-by-character so it won't pick up grammar or general sentence structure too well.
-The next models use a word-by-word and phrases-by-phrases approach that should output more meaningful claims.
+The next several models use a word-by-word and phrase-by-phrase approach that should output more meaningful claims.

-_I'd recommend running for about an hour to see what phrases you get from your philosopher._

 Cleaning Data
 =============